 - RH incompatibility, which occurs if a mother has RH-negative blood, but her baby has RH-positive blood and can lead to the destruction of the child’s red blood cells, leading to a lack of oxygen.

 Failing to diagnose these kinds of medical conditions early can have devastating effects for both mother and child, who could suffer extreme blood loss, organ damage, developmental delays, and premature birth.

 Schedule a Free Case Evaluation with a Dedicated St. Petersburg Birth Injury Lawyer

 Parents who can demonstrate that a physician’s negligence led to their child’s injury can recover compensation to pay for ongoing medical treatment, disability, and pain and suffering.
-To find out more about collecting compensation for your child’s injuries, please call St. Petersburg birth injury lawyers at Masterson, Hoag & Smith, P.A. at 727-325-2696 today for a free consultation.
+To find out more about collecting compensation for your child’s injuries, please call St. Petersburg birth injury lawyer at Masterson & Hoag, P.A. at 727-325-2696 today for a free consultation.